About Legionella (Legionnaires’ Disease)

 People can get Legionnaires’ disease when they breathe in small droplets of water in the air that have Legionella bacteria in them.
 Less commonly, people can catch the infection by accidentally getting water into the lungs while drinking, also known as aspiration.

-In general, Legionnaires’ disease is not spread directly from one person to another.
+Legionnaires’ disease does not spread from person to person.

-Legionnaires’ Disease is very similar to other types of pneumonia (lung infection), with symptoms that may include:
+Symptoms are similar to other types of pneumonia (lung infection), such as:

 - Cough